 Disneyland, the enchanted kingdom of fantasy and imagination filled with more than 60 adventures and attractions across eight themed lands, is located an hour from campus.

 It's always a great day for a game in San Diego's temperate climate.
 Watch America's favorite past-time, at PETCO Park, the home of the San Diego Padres.
-San Diego is also home to the only NFL team in Southern California, the San Diego Chargers.
-Home games at Qualcomm Stadium offer a signature San Diego experience.

 The world-famous San Diego Zoo located adjacent to Balboa Park, provides an urban paradise for all ages.
 Spend a day monkeying around in a tropical paradise while visiting elephants, tigers, koala bears, flamingos, giant tortoises and more.